angelmizu/lovemail-confessions-ok/README.md

 𝐘𝐨𝐤𝐮 - hi yoku!!!!! youre very funny and you have great humor,, youre an awesome friend to be around and despite the fact that you don't get online much, i still love u <3 /p also THANKS FOR SENDING ME VFLOWER VIDEOS ILY YAYYYYY ♬⋆.˚

 𝐒𝐚𝐬 - SASSS!!!!!
 HI!!!!! im so glad we started to talk more recently!! ^_^ youre such a cool friend, and i was so happy to welcome you into my friend group, i knew that was a great decision. youre such a funny person and i appreciate you alot. ilyyy!!!! ˙⋆✮

-if you arent on this list,, just know that this is unfinished and youll get added soon dw :3 ☆